20th horse dies at Santa Anita while racing on sloppy track

 ARCADIA, Calif. — Another horse has died at Santa Anita, making it 20 fatalities at the racetrack since its winter meet began on Dec.
 26.

+Animal rights activists gathered near the track in Arcadia on Sunday.
+At least a dozen protesters held signs that read “Your bets cause horses’ deaths,” ‘’How many have to die!” and “It’s not sport, it’s violence.”

+Santa Anita officials announced Sunday that because of heavy rain forecast for Tuesday and Wednesday, racing won’t resume until Friday.
+Normally, racing would be held on Thursday.
+The track will remain open for training each day of the upcoming week.

-The latest incident occurred Saturday during the third race when 4-year-old filly Eskenforadrink was in the lead of the $16,000 claiming race.
+The latest horse death occurred Saturday during the third race when 4-year-old filly Eskenforadrink was in the lead of a $16,000 claiming race.
 Jockey Geovanni Franco pulled her up with an injury to her front leg.
 The filly was vanned off the track and later euthanized.

-The dirt surface was rated sloppy from rain, but it’s unknown whether the track condition played any role in the horse’s injury.
+The dirt surface on Saturday was rated sloppy from rain, but it’s unknown whether the track condition played any role in the horse’s injury.

+Santa Anita had 11 1/2 inches of rain and unusually cold temperatures in February.

 Earlier in the week, Santa Anita closed for two days for extensive testing of its surface.
 Mick Peterson, a soil and safety expert from the University of Kentucky, proclaimed the track “100 percent ready” to resume racing.